hcl-compass/Compass-Query/example/readme.md

 		Select Done
 		Deploy the changes by selecting the Node-RED Deploy button.

-To Verify that everything is setup correctly, you should be able to open a browser: localhost:1881\compassData.
+To verify that everything is setup correctly, you should be able to open a browser: localhost:1881\compassData.
 This will return data in the form of json from your query.

-At this point, you are ready to begin testing with Microsoft Power BI or Tableau
+At this point, you are ready to begin testing with Microsoft Power BI or Tableau.

 ## Sub Folders
 	When configuring the Compass Query node, only the queries that exist either in the Personal Queries or Public Queries folders will be displayed in the drop down list.
 If you need to access a query that is in a subfolder, you will need to use the queryPath parameter as in the following example: